abhishek-nie/React-projects/README.md

+In master Branch i have uploaded Covid tracker project

 # reactCovidApp
 a website to fetch real time data from covid-19 api This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).